-Connect Infrared (known then as 'Jigsaw') visited.
-They completed a basic survey and provided an estimate of around £18,000.
+Jigsaw visited, completed a basic survey and provided an estimate of around £18,000.
 This looked encouraging as all other quotes were above £30,000.
-Several church members visited a Baptist church in Nottingham and were generally impressed with the system they had installed there, noting the neatness of the wiring etc and the easy-to-use control system which can be linked to an App.
+Several church members visited a Baptist church in Nottingham and were generally impressed with the system they had installed there, noting the neatness of the wiring etc and the use of the control system.

-The supplier offered to provide a heater on loan.
-This was suspended in All Saints' Church for people to get a feel of it in place.
+Jigsaw agreed to provide a heater on loan which was suspended in All Saints' Church for people to get a feel of it in place.
 Due to power limitations, they located a 2.4 kW heater temporarily where they intended to put a 3.2 kW unit for the longer term.
 The heater was well received, it looked and felt good.
 Several people agreed that it provided a gentle warmth from above, but thought that it still felt chilly below knee height.
 At the time, there were old (pre 1965) tubular heaters under every other pew, and the church decided to replace all of these with new heaters and heater guards from Thermotubes in Taplow, Maidenhead.
 These are now used occasionally, in very cold weather.

-Before putting in for Faculty (Diocesan approval), the Church Architect, the Diocesan Heating Advisor and the Diocesan Environmental Officer visited the church.
-This was invaluable.
-They saw the loan infrared heater in situ and discussed the proposal in more detail.
+Before putting in for Faculty (Diocesan approval), the Church Architect, the Diocesan Heating Advisor and the Diocesan Environmental Officer visited which was invaluable.
+They saw Jigsaw's loan heater in situ and discussed the proposal in more detail.

-All Saints got a revised quote and Connect visited again with their preferred electrician Griff, to discuss in detail what the church was looking for and they agreed to split the heating into nine zones.
-Griff agreed to install the infrared heating at the same time as the new under-pew tubular heaters and remove redundant heaters from the kitchen, vestry etc., and they proposed how to balance the loads across the three phases of the incoming supply.
+All Saints got a revised quote from Jigsaw who visited with the installing electrician Griff, to discuss in detail what the church was looking for and they agreed to split the heating into nine zones.
+They agreed to install the new under-pew tubular heaters and remove redundant heaters in the kitchen, vestry etc., and proposed how to balance the loads across the three phases of the incoming supply.